Project Directory Structure

 Variables

-The variables directory in addition to the standard configuration layout contains the directory values.
+The variables directory, in addition to the standard configuration layout, contains a values subdirectory.

-Let’s say you have these two variables in your transformation:
+For example, suppose you have the following two variables in your transformation:

 Screenshot -- Variables in the UI

-When you pull them to the local directory, it will look like this:
+When you pull them to the local directory, the structure will look like this:

 Screenshot -- Configuration directory with the variables